 Aaren’s openness set the table for the rest of the CoP to discuss some of the tensions and contradictions they are also holding in relation to land governance and local government process in agriculture and Indigenous Food Sovereignty.

-CoP participants Carole Hebden and Sandra Frangiadakis, Chair and Community Food Action Lead respectively, of the Kamloops Food Policy Council have been participating in workshops on white supremacy in the food system, led by Dawn Morrison and WGIFS.
+CoP participants Carole Hebden and Sandra Frangiadakis, Chair and Community Food Action Lead respectively, of the Kamloops Food Policy Council have been participating in workshops on white supremacy in the food system and the Decolonizing Research and Relationships: Cross Cultural Framework, led by Dawn Morrison and WGIFS.

 They shared a story from just east of Kamloops, in Secwepemculew, where a cherry orchard is being installed on the South Thompson river.
 It got approved through all the local government processes.
 No Indigenous consent was sought or needed.
 A sensitive bank was bulldozed to access irrigation and interrupted ancient movement patterns of deer and increased sediment runoff into the Thompson River impacting migrating wild salmon and returning fry.
 While Indigenous hunters are expected to go to individual settler farms to seek permission to hunt, a project that destroys a major deer corridor on unceded land does not reciprocate permission-seeking from those whose land they’re on.

 We work with wicked questions to name the paradoxes we work in- the tensions between accepted approaches and actual circumstances.
 We came into this conversation asking “How can we simultaneously support Indigenous food sovereignty efforts while working on unceded territories within colonial structures?” and this led to more questions that begin to suggest valuable strategies for our work.

 How are we — as both a CoP and broader movement of people and organizations working in food — responding to the call to “centre Indigenous ecological knowledge, wisdom and values”?

 How can local and regenerative agriculture complement indigenous food sovereignty?